timchoe96/spotify-clone/README.md

 ### Login

 The login page utilizes the Spotify API in order to gain access to a test Spotify account information.
-The page redirects you to a Spotify login page where you can insert the test credentials below:
+The page redirects you to a Spotify login page where you can insert the test credentials below or you can login with your own account:

 username: emailfortesting1996@gmail.com
 password: testing123

 It will then redirect you back to the Spotify clone website.

 ### Home

 The home page features a music page that closely resembles a typical Spotify profile page.
-It draws from the Discover Weekly playlist and profile display name from the test account's Spotify and displays it.
+It displays all your playlists on the left sidebar and also displays the songs of your first playlist.

 Songs can be clicked through to change through which song is displayed in the footer control panel.

 # Website Images

 Homepage:

 ![](images/home.png)